 If someone becomes physically or psychologically dependent on Xanax, they may need a higher dosage or more frequent doses to get the same effect.
 As the dependence grows, withdrawal symptoms feed the need to take more of the medication.
 The problem with pressed xans is that they don’t just contain Xanax.

 Fentanyl is the most common substance mixed into counterfeit pills.
-It’s a pain medication that’s seldom prescribed due to an extreme risk of dependency.
+It’s a pain medication seldom prescribed due to an extreme risk of dependency.
 When people press pills with fentanyl, it’s meant to create an addiction so the individuals who purchase them return for more.

 Xanax Side Effects